False Advertising Lawyers in Agoura Hills & Westlake Village

 A company that engages in false or misleading advertising to sell products is in violation of California law.
 Consumers duped by false advertising may be able to recover monetary damages via filing a false advertising class action lawsuit.
 They may also force the company to discontinue its deceptive practices.

 If you need to hold a company accountable, reach out to our false advertising attorneys in Agoura Hills and Westlake Village.
-At Bradley/Grombacher, we can help you pursue fair and just compensation if you were illegally deceived.
+At Bradley/Grombacher, we serve clients nationwide and can help you pursue fair and just compensation if you were illegally deceived.